 I’m popping in with a delicious eggplant hash recipe today that’s perfect as a breakfast hash or as a side to any entrees.
 Let’s call it a sweet potato eggplant breakfast hash, but the beauty is that it will work with a variety of different vegetables.

-If you have trouble getting enough vegetables, this sweet potato eggplant hash may be the solution for you and it’s a great eggplant breakfast idea.
+If you have trouble getting enough vegetables, this sweet potato and eggplant recipe hash may be the solution for you and it’s a great eggplant breakfast idea.

 Yes!
 This eggplant breakfast hash is full of satiating protein and fiber, vibrant vitamins and minerals, and complex carbohydrates.
 It’s screaming